How to Keep Portland School Networks Secured

 By securing every connected device on campus, encrypting the transmission of information, and monitoring the flow of data throughout the network, your IT staff can detect breaches early and take corrective action as quickly as possible.

-Kelley Imaging – Your School Network Security Experts in Portland, Oregon
+Kelley Connect – Your School Network Security Experts in Portland, Oregon

-Since 1974, Kelley Imaging has served the Pacific Northwest with expert consultants and access to the latest technological innovations.
-If your educational institution in Portland needs a technological revamp, get in touch with Kelley Imaging’s experts today.
+Since 1974, Kelley Connect has served the Pacific Northwest with expert consultants and access to the latest technological innovations.
+If your educational institution in Portland needs a technological revamp, get in touch with Kelley Connect’s experts today.